The Upper Edge of the Neptune Desert Is Stable Against Photoevaporation: Introduction

 Our ability to explain the Neptune desert is thus intimately linked to our understanding of the origins of close-in giant planets \citep{Dawson18}.
 Unfortunately, previous studies have found it difficult to differentiate between atmospheric escape and high-eccentricity migration as explanations for this feature.
 Depending on their assumptions about the energy-limited mass-loss efficiency, stellar X-ray and ultraviolet (XUV) flux, initial star-planet separation, and pressure at the XUV photobase, some published studies suggest that sub-Jovian planets near the upper edge of the desert are stable against evaporation, while other suggest that they experience runaway envelope escape \citep{Kurokawa14, Ionov18, Owen18, Rao21}.
 High-eccentricity migration models also have their own uncertainties, most notably the assumed tidal quality factor, the initial star-planet separation, and the eccentricity excitation mechanism \citep{Matsakos16, Owen18}.
 Previous observational studies have used the orbital properties and multiplicity of hot Jupiter systems to constrain the fraction of hot Jupiters that might have formed via high-eccentricity migration \citep[e.g.][]{Winn10, Knutson14, Dawson15, Ngo16, Rice22}.
 Although it appears unlikely that all hot Jupiters formed this way, such planets almost certainly comprise a subset of the hot Jupiter population \citep[see the review by][]{Dawson18}.

 Observations of atmospheric escape can provide a complementary basis to differentiate between these scenarios for the origin of the Neptune desert.
-If atmospheric escape is indeed the mechanism that clears the Neptune desert, planets at its edge would have been marginally stable against photoevaporation.
-These planets would therefore be expected to exhibit relatively strong outflow signatures, even given the reduced XUV fluxes of their middle-aged host stars.
-Recent studies have demonstrated that the metastable helium triplet can be used to detect and characterize planetary outflows for close-in transiting planets \citep{Spake18, Oklopcic18}.
+If atmospheric escape is indeed the mechanism that clears the Neptune desert, planets at its edge would be marginally stable against photoevaporation, potentially exhibiting large outflows today.
+Recent studies have demonstrated that the metastable helium triplet can be used to detect and characterize planetary outflows for close-in transiting planets \citep[e.g.][]{Spake18, Oklopcic18}.
 Unlike the Lyman-$\alpha$ transit depth -- which is controlled not by the planetary mass-loss rate, but by the distance neutral hydrogen atoms can travel before they are photoionized \citep{Owen21} -- the metastable helium absorption amplitude probes low-velocity thermospheric gas near the wind-launching radius.
-This means that it can be readily modeled using a one-dimensional isothermal Parker wind to infer a mass-loss rate \citep{Oklopcic18, Lampon20}.
+This means that it can be readily modeled using a one-dimensional isothermal Parker wind to infer mass-loss rates as low as $10^{9}-10^{10}$~g~s$^{-1}$ \citep[e.g.][]{Mansfield18, Oklopcic18, Lampon20, Vissapragada20b}.
+For comparison, the required average mass-loss rate to clear a hypothetical $M_\mathrm{J}$ planet from the desert in a few hundred Myr is of order $10^{14}$~g~s$^{-1}$.
+The stellar XUV luminosity (on which the planetary mass-loss rate is linearly dependent in the energy limit) decreases by about 2 orders of magnitude over the stellar lifetime \citep[e.g.][]{Johnstone21}.
+Therefore, if planets at the upper edge of the desert are only marginally stable against photoevaporation, they would be expected to exhibit relatively strong outflow signatures even given the reduced XUV fluxes of their middle-aged host stars.
 Although uncertainties in the assumed incident XUV spectrum, outflow temperature, and outflow composition limit our ability to predict the metastable helium population in the Parker wind model, we can still constrain present-day mass-loss rates well enough for planetary evolution studies.
 This is especially true when we incorporate additional information like line shapes and energetics \citep{dosSantos22, Vissapragada22}.